 When I learned what she didn’t like, I made sure not to do those things.
-After a few months, I looked like a shining star compared to her entire past of relationships.
+After a few months, I looked like a shining star compared to almost every relationship in her past.

 I wasn’t being manipulative, because I truly wanted her to be happy so I didn’t mind helping her meet her needs by going out of the way to make life a little easier for her.

 I grew to enjoy everything that I did because I could see she was so happy.
 That in turn made our relationship grow and mature.